 5. Carrot Soup

 I love the flavour of a creamy carrot soup.
 Carrot soup is also my son’s favourite.
-Some recipes use cream or yogurt, but dairy-free puréed carrot soups are still creamy because they include coconut milk or cashews to add velvety texture.
+Some recipes use cream or yogurt, but dairy-free puréed carrot soups are still creamy because they include coconut milk or cashews to add a velvety texture.
 You will need a blender or a stick mixer to make these creamy carrot soup recipes.

 Gluten-free, Dairy-free Carrot Ginger Bisque from Silvana’s Kitchen